avolkov/2017-11-14-3d-printing/main_script.rst

     # define STRING_CONFIG_H_AUTHOR "(Alex Volkov, 2017 October 12)" // Who made the changes.

-Maximum temperature of the heater, with teflon lining the resonable value would be 260C
+Maximum temperature of the heater, with teflon lining the unresonable value would be 260C

 Max Heater Temp
 ===============